- Downtown Campus

 Environment Admission Requirements and Application Procedures

 Candidates must apply separately to the McGill School of Environment (MSE) for the graduate Environment option.
-Their acceptability will be based on their academic experience and performance, and availability of a potential MSE-accredited supervisor or co-supervisor for their proposed research.
-For further information, please consult the following website: www.mcgill.ca/mse/programs/envroption.
+Their admissibility will be based on their academic experience and performance, and the availability of a potential MSE-accredited supervisor or co-supervisor for their proposed research.
+For further information, please consult the following website: www.mcgill.ca/mse/envroption.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 - option application form